Ezra1/bullinger-modernization/README.md

 | **scripts/** | Extraction, cleaning, normalization, modernization, and build scripts. |
 | **tests/** | Tests for the pipeline. |

-## Download VARD 2

-In order to run VARD 2, you will need to download Java.
-You can find the download for VARD 2 here: https://ucrel.lancs.ac.uk/vard/download/

 ## Get the modernized Bullinger text (this repo’s current deliverable)

 - **Modern-only edition**: `runs/latest/05-output/modern_only.md`